-We’ve just made it past Black Friday and Cyber Monday!
-But before our bank accounts can catch up, Boxing Day is here and we’re bombarded with more deep discounts.
+So, we’ve just made it past Black Friday and Cyber Monday!
+But before our bank accounts can catch up, Boxing Day is here and we’re bombarded yet again with more sales.

-INSIDER TIP: Keep the tabs open on your web browser and fresher them come Boxing Day.
-That way, you’ll see what discounts are available on the exact items you’re already looking for rather than getting overwhelmed by offers and buying more than you need.
+INSIDER TIP: Keep the tabs open on your web browser and refresh them come Boxing Day.
+That way, you’ll see what discounts are available on the exact items you’re already looking for, rather than get overwhelmed by offers for stuff you don’t need.

 You know when the best time is to shop for Christmas paraphernalia?
 The day after Christmas.
 If you’ve got the storage space at home, the days and weeks that follow the festive season are the best time to pick yourself up a bargain on all things Christmas.
-Let’s be honest, those bons bons can be $$$.
+Let’s be honest, those Christmas crackers can be expensive!

 Golly, that’s organised we hear you say.
 Well, the reality is Valentine’s Day is just 51 days after Christmas and it will be here before you know it.
-If you’re looking to get your loved one a present that doesn’t weigh too heavy on the purse strings, you’ll likely be able to pick up a good discount in the Boxing Day/New Year sales.
-From perfume, magazine subscriptions to experiences, if you have the capacity, now’s the time to buy to avoid the price hikes come February.
+If you’re looking to get your loved one a present that doesn’t weigh too heavily on the purse strings, you’ll likely be able to pick up a good discount in the Boxing Day/New Year sales.
+From perfume, magazine subscriptions to unique experiences, if you have the capacity, now’s the time to buy to avoid the price hikes in February.

-Now, no-one is saying you should follow the New Years Resolution crowd and get a gym membership subscription that you’re rarely going to use.
-However, if you currently have a gym membership that you could be happier with or are looking to get your foot back in the door, now might be the time to shop around and see if you can get a better deal.
+Now, no-one is saying you should follow the New Years Resolution crowd and get a gym membership subscription that you may not really use.
+However, if you currently have a gym membership that you could be happier with, or are looking to get your foot back in the door, now might be the time to shop around and see if you can get a better deal.

-Maybe you could pick up a few gender neutral presents too for those moments when there’s a birthday we forgot about/ meant to buy for (we’ve all been there) – sorted!
+Maybe you could pick up a few gender neutral presents too for those moments when there’s a birthday we forgot about (we’ve all been there!)

 If you wouldn’t have purchased at full price, it’s probably not essential.
 But if your family has outgrown your 8kg washing machine or the kids need new tech for school, it’s not a bad idea to keep an eye out for a discount on what your family already needs.

 Take an inventory of your wardrobe and see if there’s any key pieces you’re really on the hunt for.
 Do you need a new suit for work?
-A simple A-line skirt or some cotton/linen dresses to see you through the scorching summer ahead, you won’t have to look far to find a retailer with a mega deal this season.
+A simple A-line skirt or some cotton/linen dresses to see you through the scorching summer ahead, you won’t have to look far to find retailers with unreal deals this season.

 Hot tip #1: Take your personal measurements whether you’re shopping online or in person.
 Having your measurements when shopping in-store can assist in avoiding crowded change room situations.